Proven-Paradox/shaper-system/Handbook.md

 Damagex: x1
 Effect: On a successful hit, the target is [Dazed](#daze) for 1 round.
 On a [Solid Hit](#solid-hit) the Daze duration increases to 2 rounds.
 On a [Critical Hit](#critical-hit) the Daze duration increases to 4 rounds.
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 5 HP to increase its damage multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: An attack that leaves the victim off balance and unable to respond.
-This could represent dealing a strike to the head, pressing your offense in a way that denies your opponent a chance to respond, or otherwise befuddle your foe.
+This could represent a strike to the head, pressing your offense in a way that denies your opponent a chance to respond, or otherwise pressuring or disorienting your foe.

 #### Decelerate
 Spell [Status]